Our range of Airfix Model Kits and More

 We have categorised our range of Airfix models into model type, as well as special themes like vintage classics and starter sets, you can also browse by scale using the filter menu in each category.

-If you prefer models of boats and ships then you can find a mix of warships like the HMS Belfast and tall ships like the Cutty Sark on the Ships and Warships shelf.
-Although many of the Airfix models are based on subjects from WWII many more modern subjects are starting to be made.
-This is especially true on the Military Vehicles and Tanks shelf, where you can find the British Churchill MkVII Tank from 1941 along side the Bedford MK4 Tonne Truck from the 1970s.
+If you prefer models of boats and ships then you can find a mix of warships like the HMS Belfast (AA50069) and tall ships like the Golden Hind (A09258V) on the Ships and Warships shelf.

 What is Airfix?